Typehuman/SSEMMI/README.md

 **Phase 3 (>2024)** will aspire to share data across the US-Canada border and integrate with other applications to enhance regional ecosystem understanding and management for marine conservation.

-For project context and updates, don't miss the [Acartia wiki](https://github.com/Typehuman/SSEMMI/wiki).
+For project context and updates, don't miss the [Acartia wiki](https://github.com/salish-sea/acartia/wiki).
 There you will also find additional information for design-UXers, open source developers, devops leads, and system administrators.

+## SSEMMI
+**Salish Sea Ecosystem Monitoring and Modeling Infrastructure**

+Acartia is part of a transboundary (U.S./Canada) effort to build open infrastructure to understand, monitor, model, and conserve the marine ecosystem known as the Salish Sea.
+SSEMMI was initially proposed by members of the Puget Sound Ecosystem Monitoring Program's Marine Mammal Work Group ([PSEMP](https://https://www.psp.wa.gov/PSEMP-overview.php)/[MMWG](https://psemp.net/mmwg)).

 <br>